open-voip-alliance/Android-VoIP-Lib/README.md

     voipLib.actions(call).decline()

-There are many more actions available for calls, please look inspect the Actions class to see what more can be done to active calls.
+There are many more actions available for calls, please inspect the Actions class to see what more can be done to active calls.

  ## Basic Example